-With the temperature dropping and winter coming closer, it might be time to think about buying a winter coat for your dog.
+With the temperature dropping and winter coming closer, it might be time to think about buying a winter coat or jacket for your dog.

 Does Your Dog Need A Winter Coat?